 There are also effective means to set a budget.
 One of my personal favorites is Mint.com due to its versatility, ease of use, and ability to track your spending habits.
 In all honesty, any kind of budget plan can get you a long way.

 Sometimes your adversity is too complicated for any single category to contain.
 Physical symptoms might accompany a mental health issue.
-At times you may have financial problems specifically because of your difficulty to socialize and/or network.
+At times you may have financial problems specifically because of your difficulty socializing and/or networking.

 Even if your adversity is multi-pronged, look at the suggestions that I’ve offered above.
 See how they can apply to your specific situation.
 Keep in mind that there’s a lot of crossover between the strategies to fight different struggles.
 Mix and match them until you find a way to face and surpass the challenges that are holding you back from success.